Sciance-Inc/core.dashboards_store/README.md

       driver: 'ODBC Driver 17 for SQL Server'
       server: <your server's IP >
       port: <your server's port>
-      database: <the database to store the ETLs results into> # Schould be tbe_dev
+      database: <the database to store the ETLs results into> # Schould be store_dev
       schema: <your name> # Lowercase, not spaces of any sort
       user: <The username to use to connect to the DB>
       password: <The password associated to the user you are connecting to>